lethehoa/Vietnix-Training/Task1/part1.md

 - ecdsa: a new Digital Signature Algorithm standarized by the US government, using elliptic curves.
 - ed25519: This is a new algorithm added in OpenSSH.
 Support for it in clients is not yet universal.

+How to setup SSH keys:

+1. Generate SSH Keys
+2. Enter a passphrase (optional)
+3. Move the public key to the remote machine (/home/\<username>/.ssh)
+4. Connection

 ---

 <div id="15"></div>